PCRE2Project/pcre2/meson/README.md

   archive is embedded in another shared library.
 - GNU version scripts and Sun linker map flags are detected.
-- Windows resources, MSVC-compatible CRT definitions, test stack size, library naming, debug postfixes, and MinGW prefix/suffix compatibility options are supported.
+- Windows resources, MSVC-compatible CRT definitions, test stack size, library naming, and debug postfixes are supported.
 Meson installs target debug files using its native target support.
 - Darwin compatibility and current versions are derived from the same libtool ABI tuples used by CMake.
 - Installed CMake metadata preserves the `PCRE2::8BIT`, `PCRE2::16BIT`,